 For instance, if a user finds it complicated to navigate between different landing pages of your website or meets a dead-end displaying a 404 error because of a broken link, your website is certainly not user-friendly.

-So, it is mandatory to optimize these components of your website, especially if you want to boost your SEO progress.
+So, optimising these components of your website is mandatory, especially if you want to boost your SEO progress.